oblac/jodd-site/content/madvoc/10+injection.md

 *Madvoc* recognizes correct type from generics declaration!
-Of course, in the real-life, input fields would be named more meaningfully as 'person.xxx' instead of 'ppp.xxx'.
+Of course, in the real-life, input fields would be named more meaningfully as `person.xxx` instead of `ppp.xxx`.

 ### Context and Servlet scope

-*Madvoc* context and servlet scope are special scopes.
-Their purpose is to provide special data to the action object.
-It allows to inject the
+*Madvoc* context and servlet scopes provide more data to the action object.
+It allows to inject the following:
-following:

 * servlet objects: when `@In` property is type of `HttpServletRequest`, `HttpSession`, `ServletContext`.
 Property name is ignored, just